rougier/numpy-100/README.rst

       # Older versions of numpy
       Y = X - X.mean(axis=1).reshape(-1, 1)

 #.
-How to I sort an array by the nth column ? (★★☆)
+How to I sort an array by the nth column? (★★☆)

    .. code-block:: python